ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 A PDG example looks like this(the blue part corresponds to the parameter tree):
 ![](https://bitbucket.org/psu_soslab/pdg-llvm5.0/raw/34cf0959fae4c3507889785c15779db4355af36b/demo/pdg.svg)

-We have upgraded the implementation to LLVM 5.0.0 now.
+We have upgraded the implementation to LLVM 5.0.0.
+Currently, we only support building PDGs for C programs.

 ## How to get started